Credit: As taken from The FD Centre

 g.
 Tax compliant businesses with a turnover of less than R50 million will be allowed to delay 20% of their pay-as-you-earn liabilities over the next four months and a portion of their provisional corporate income tax payments without penalties or interest over the next six months.

 h.
 The Department of Small Business Development has made over R500 million available immediately to assist small and medium enterprises that are in distress through a simplified application process.
-All small, micro and medium enterprises (SMMEs) may apply for relief on existing debts and payments.
+The best debt relief for small business comes in the form of relief applicable to all small, micro and medium enterprises (SMMEs), who may apply for relief on existing debts and payments.
 In order to be eligible, all applicants will be required to show an impact, or potential impact, of the virus on their business.
 This facility will also assist entities to acquire raw material, pay labour and operational costs.
 All these interventions will be structured to match the patterns of the SMME’s cash flows, as well as the extent of the impact suffered.

 i.
 This application requires basic information such as your company’s registration and income tax numbers, details of shareholding and employee numbers.
 It is clear that certain sectors, those aligned to essential services in light of the virus crisis, will be prioritised.
 See below the current table that specifies what constitutes a medium, small or micro business by sector.